implict/ofSiteKR/_documentation/math/ofVec3f.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

+Dot Product.

 _description: _

-Calculate and return the dot product of this vector with `vec`.
+Calculate and return the dot product of this vector with 'vec'.

 *Dot product* (less commonly known as *Euclidean inner product*) expresses the angular relationship between two vectors.
 In other words it is a measure of how *parallel* two vectors are.
 If they are completely perpendicular the dot product is 0; if they are completely parallel their dot product is either 1 if they are pointing in the same direction, or -1 if they are pointing in opposite directions.